FAQ – and Answers to Most of Them

 How do "Coaching" and "Editing" differ?

-• Coaching is primarily teaching or mentoring, with some editing to provide examples of how to make corrections.
-The purpose of an edit is not to primarily to teach but to optimize a manuscript for submission.
-The premise of coaching is that you may have learned a few things, but there is more learning to do.
+• Coaching is primarily a teaching or mentoring relationship, with some selective editing along the way to provide teaching examples by way of concrete corrections.
+The basic premise of coaching is that you may have learned a few things, but there is more learning to do.

-• Editing may produce some new knowledge as a byproduct, but learning is not it's primary focus.
-So instend of evoking principles and suggesting ways the client can fix a flawed passage, I go ahead and fix it myself, with little or no comment or explanation.
+• Editing is an effort to optimize your manuscript for submission.
+You may pick up some new craft knowledge as byproduct of a professional edit, but learning is not the primary focus.
+When I edit, I go ahead and fix problems when I encounter them, with little or no didactic comment or explanation.

 Are you partial to a particular style of writing?

 If I have a bias, it is toward the character driven novel.
-I enjoy "experimental" writing--I've done a lot of myself in the the past, and even now on my my Twitter fiction site, I still do.
-But where coaching is concerned, I believe firmly that you must master the demands of story structure (which is 3,000 years old and still young), and to do that, you must master the difficult art and discipline of deep character development.
+I enjoy "experimental" writing--I've done a lot of myself in the the past, but where coaching is concerned, I believe firmly that you have to master the demands of story structure (which is 3,000 years old and still defiantly young), and to do that, you must master the difficult art and discipline of deep character development.

 Do you require a contract?